Featured Image Credit: Kristin Kozelsky

 How much has your business changed from day one until now?

-Well, on day one, it was a one-woman enterprise: It was just me working before, after and even between my classes to clean houses.
+Well, on day one, it was a one-woman enterprise: It was just me working before, after, and even between my classes to clean houses.
 Today, we have a seven-person leadership team and dozens of cleaners.
-We still clean houses, offices and apartments, but the biggest difference is that now, that’s not our focus.
+We still clean houses, offices, and apartments, but the biggest difference is that now, that’s not our focus.
 We still strive to provide great service, but we are more invested in our people.
 We have recognized that the people we hire—who, for the most part, are millennials—lack certain skills they need to do this job when they arrive that have nothing to do with cleaning.
 As a millennial myself, I could see both sides of the unique challenges we face at work: We’re stereotyped as being addicted to tech, lazy and indecisive, but I see all of those things as symptoms of a larger problem.
 We haven’t been given the space to learn and grow on our own.
 So many of us—not all, certainly, but many—grew up in an era where our parents handled everything for us.
 They solved all of our problems.
-All we had to so was say the word, and they’d come running.
+All we had to do was say the word, and they’d come running.
 So now, I see young people who are incapable of solving problems for themselves.
-If they have to made a decision, they freeze.
+If they have to make a decision, they freeze.

-So not only do we give them a chance to do those things, but we have them go through a series of trainings and workshops that give them the tools to handle situations they may have never had to deal with on their own before.
-These days, people love to work with us not just because we’re friendly, flexible and supportive; they want to work here because we provide an environment that allows them to grow.
+So not only do we give them a chance to do those things, but we have them go through a series of training and workshops that give them the tools to handle situations they may have never had to deal with on their own before.
+These days, people love to work with us not just because we’re friendly, flexible, and supportive; they want to work here because we provide an environment that allows them to grow.
 They’re not just earning a paycheck; they’re practicing autonomy at work, building their self-confidence by making decisions on their own, and learning to own up to their mistakes.